The Dangers of Unverified Code in Blockchain Projects

 How to Trace Attack Surfaces

-1. Identify permission hierarchies—what can the contract do vs. what it promises.
+1. Identify permission hierarchies—what the contract can do versus what it promises.

-2. Look for hidden permissions or privileged functions that could be exploited.
+2. Inspect for hidden permissions or privileged functions that could be abused.

-3. Detect if any code acts as a logic bomb, waiting silently until activation.
+3. Detect if any module acts as a logic bomb, waiting for a trigger.

 Investors and developers must scrutinize source code diligently, especially in projects that skip verification steps.